f-Ayuk/testrepo/README.md

 ## Editing the file

-Edx git and GitHub (It's a markdown repository)
+Edx git and GitHub (It's a markdown file in the repository)